NO MORE Groundhog Days for Michael Jackson

-I don’t know what impression you get from the above but to me the list looks like a page from Victor Gutierrez’s book, from the point of view of its salaciousness and agenda underlying the story.
+I don’t know what impression you get from the above but to me the list looks like a page from Victor Gutierrez’s book, from the point of view of its salaciousness and obvious agenda.

-And that is why I agree with the general idea of their headline – some things have indeed been hidden from the people’s eyes and ears, only it is not what the CNN means.
+To a certain degree I agree with their headline – some things have indeed been hidden from people, only it is the opposite of what the CNN is talking about.

 The truly intriguing details of the lies told about Jackson are rarely reported by the press as they are terribly awkward and inconvenient for the official media.
 The media never wanted us to know these hidden facts which will be enumerated in the second part of this post (which is still in the making).

 This makes me wonder.
-If such a powerful and seemingly credible media network as CNN selected only this trash to present to its readers what can we expect of ordinary citizens then?
-How can we expect them to be different if this is what they are listening to?
-No wonder that people’s heads are filled with so much garbage…
+If such a powerful and seemingly credible media network as CNN selected only this trash to present to its readers what can we expect of tabloids and ordinary citizens then?
+How can we expect them to be different?
+No wonder that people’s heads are filled with so much garbage.